yonkov/nasio/README.md

 Pick a custom html widget and drag it to the right sidebar.
 Paste the above html code there.
 Now, when you visit the website, you should be able to see a beautiful block with info about the webmaster.
 Feel free to modify the text and the code as much as you can!

+## Full-width Layout (No Sidebar)

+The theme does not support full-width layout out of the box, but you can easily achieve this with just a bit of css code.
+Place the following css in appearance > customize > additional css:

+    .main-content {
+        max-width: 100% !important;
+        flex: 100% !important;
+    }

+    .blog-entries .blog-entry img {
+        width: 100% !important;
+    }

+    @media (min-width:1200px) {
+        .container {
+        max-width:940px !important
+        }
+    }

+    .sidebar {
+        display: none;
+    }

+This code wil remove the right sidebar and center the theme content.

 ## Footer Widgets
-By default, the theme shows default text in the footer but you can change it through the dashboard > widgets.
  In addition to the right sidebar you can add widgets to two defined regions in the footer.
 They are named "Footer 1" and "Footer 2".
 These will be arranged in a beautiful multi-column layout.
 The theme works best if you add just one widget in Footer 1 and two widgets in Footer 2.
-In this way you should have 3 widgets in the footer in total.
+In this way, you should have 3 widgets in the footer in total.
 If you want, you can use and modify the text of the theme's default text widgets.
 Here is the code for them:

     <!-- About me widget-->
     <h3 class="heading">About me</h3><p class="mb-4"><img src="/wp-content/themes/nasio/images/about.jpg" alt="placeholder" class="img-fluid"></p><p>This is a good place to introduce yourself.
 Write about your work, hobbies and passion.<a href="/about"> Read More</a></p>